 Home Sales Activity

-When compared to the same period a year ago, price growth was most pronounced in San Juan County where sale prices were 29.2% higher than second quarter of 2016.
-Eight additional counties experienced double-digit price growth.
+When compared to the same period a year ago, price growth was strongest in Skagit County, where home prices were up 13.7%.
+Three other counties experienced double-digit price increases.

 Days on Market

 The average number of days it took to sell a home dropped three days compared to the same quarter of 2017.

 - Thurston County joined King County as the tightest markets in Western Washington, with homes taking an average of 35 days to sell.
 There were eight counties that saw the length of time it took to sell a home drop compared to the same period a year ago.
 Market time rose in five counties and was unchanged in two.